sagemath/sagewiki_to_gh-2022-10-10/prerequisitesUbuntu.md

  * ffmpeg ''(to produce animations)''
  * libavdevice-dev ''(to produce animations)''

+Besides, to make SageMath use a maximum of system (Ubuntu) packages instead of building its own versions, see [[https://groups.google.com/d/msg/sage-devel/ZGEeuoTtbh4/bvSrf1jHCgAJ|here]].

 For more details, see the  [[http://doc.sagemath.org/html/en/installation/source.html#prerequisites|Prerequisites section]] of Sage Installation Guide.